Guidance for Students

 What is personal data?

-Personal data can be an image/picture, document, or statement, or record in a filing system, from which you as an individual person can be identified from that information where;
+Personal data can be an image/picture, document, statement, or record in a filing system, from which you as an individual person can be identified, and where;

 - you are the focus of the document or record,

 - the information is particularly relevant to you,